MaxwellDPS/docs/docs/documentation/getting-started.md

 ---
-title: Getting Started
+title: "Getting Started"
-excerpt: >-
-  Install and configure the SIP AI Assistant with step-by-step setup instructions
+excerpt: "Install and configure the SIP AI Assistant with step-by-step setup instructions"
-category:
-  uri: setup
-link:
-  new_tab: false
 slug: getting-started
 ---

 > 🤖 **ROBO CODED** — This documentation was made with AI and may not be 100% sane.
 But the code does work! 🎉

 # 🚀 Getting Started